eromeroc/Explaining_ABM_SD/README.md

 -   **data**: This directory holds the dataset used for the experiments, provided by the company Zio.
 -   **preprocessing**: R scripts for data preprocessing.
 -   **SDMap**: JAR file and parameter settings for SDMap algorithm.
--   **NMEEFSD**: JAR file and parameter settings for NMEEFSD algorithm.
+-   **NMEEFSDR**: JAR file and parameter settings for NMEEFSDR algorithm.
 -   **FuGePSD**: JAR file and parameter settings for FuGePSD algorithm.

 ## Usage